Travel Insurance for Ireland

 No trip is risk-free, but generally speaking, Ireland does not have a very high crime rate.
 The threat of terrorism from dissident republicans has significantly declined in Ireland since the late 1990s.
 That being said, it is always wise to read local news prior to departing for your trip.
-Be aware of any travel alerts and warnings for locations along your itinerary that may affect travel.
+Be aware of any travel advisories for Ireland that may affect travel.

 The greatest threat posed to visitors in Ireland is theft.
 Stay aware of your surroundings, especially in busy city areas and tourist attractions.
 If you are planning on carrying a bag, opt for a crossbody style rather than something that can be easily pulled from your shoulders.
 Travelers who do decide to rent a car on their trip should make sure never to leave valuables in plain sight.
 Keep valuables in the trunk and make sure the vehicle is securely locked at all times.

 Popular Ireland Travel Destinations

 Many travelers find themselves with so much to do and so little time on their trips to Ireland.
 One of the hardest things about planning a trip is figuring out what makes the must-see list!
 We’ve pulled together a list of top destinations to help inspire your Irish itinerary.
 From walking the cliffs along the coast, exploring historical sites, or surfing at one of the impressive beaches, your trip to Ireland is bound to be unforgettable.

 Top 10 Travel Destinations for Ireland